 If you are looking for the best gastroenterologist in Bangalore or want to visit the best gastroenterology hospital in Bangalore, please visit SPARSH Hospital.

 Abdominal pain can have many causes, depending on whether it occurs on the left or right side.
-While some cases are mild and resolve on their own, persistent or severe pain may indicate a serious health issue.
-If you experience chronic abdominal pain, consult a doctor for proper diagnosis and treatment.
+While some cases are mild and resolve on their own, persistent or severe pain—like pain in the right side of the stomach or pain in the left side of the abdomen—may indicate a serious health issue.
+If you experience chronic or worsening abdominal pain, consult a doctor for proper diagnosis and treatment.

 It may be due to gas, constipation, kidney stones, or diverticulitis.
 In women, ovarian cysts can also cause pain in the lower left abdomen.